 What makes Beth Tikvah Foundation of Hamilton unique is our emphasis on providing Judaic programming and a Jewish environment for individuals accessing our services.
 This encourages individuals to develop spiritually and grow to feel a connection and sense of belonging to their roots, culture and community.

 There are no requirements for staff or volunteers at Beth Tikvah to be Jewish or to have any previous knowledge of Judaism.
 However, there is a requirement for all Beth Tikvah staff and volunteers working with Jewish clients, to have an open mind with respect to learning about Judaism.
 It is essential, as well, to keep in mind that because we are a faith-based agency, we recognize the importance of helping individuals of all faiths touch base with their roots, culture and heritage.
 Therefore, staff and volunteers should do their part in assisting individuals of all faiths and cultures to connect with their heritage, either by assisting attendance at their various places of worship, or cultural centers, or by encouraging clients to display their religious/cultural symbols in their private spaces.

 There are a number of religious practices that occur in Beth Tikvah’s homes.
 Individuals who receive supports from Beth Tikvah are expected to respect these practices and abide by the following:

-Beth Tikvah Foundation of Hamilton will work with families to administer the direct funding they receive from either the Ministry of Community and Social Services (MCSS) or the Ministry of Child and Youth Services (MCYS).
-We will work with you to manage your funding and you can also use your funding to purchase service from Beth Tikvah Foundation of Hamilton.
-Please contact our office at 905-523-0411 or firstname.lastname@example.org, if you would like to discuss your direct funding and learn more about how we could help.
+Beth Tikvah Foundation of Hamilton will work with families to administer the direct funding they receive from the Passport Supports Program.
+We will work with you to manage your funding, as well you can also use your funding to purchase service from Beth Tikvah Foundation of Hamilton.
+Please contact Chris Barone at 905-523-0411 ext.
+308, firstname.lastname@example.org or Anna Fischer at 905-523-0411 ext.
+311, email@example.com, if you would like to discuss your direct funding and learn more about how we could help.